NPWT pumps/Vacuum Assisted Closure (VAC) for nonhealing wounds may be considered medically necessary when ANY of the following conditions are met:

 - The individual has been on a comprehensive diabetic management program; and

-- Reduction in pressure on a foot ulcer has been accomplished with appropriate modalities (i.e., saline wet-to-dry dressings; debridement etc.); and
+- Reduction in pressure on a foot ulcer has accomplished with appropriate modalities (i.e., saline wet-to-dry dressings; debridement etc.); and

 - Venous or arterial insufficiency ulcers:

 - Compression bandages and/or garments have been consistently applied; and

 - Leg elevation and ambulation have been encouraged; or

 - Surgically created wound or traumatic wound:

 - The wound requires accelerated formation of granulation tissue that cannot be achieved by other available topical wound treatments (e.g., comorbidities that prevent healing); and

 - Results of previous wound treatments are documented.

 Ulcers and Wounds Encountered in an Inpatient Setting